Beitar Jerusalem F.C.–Hapoel Tel Aviv F.C. rivalry

 The Beitar Jerusalem F.C.–Hapoel Tel Aviv F.C. rivalry refers to the inter-city rivalry between Israeli football clubs Beitar Jerusalem and Hapoel Tel Aviv.

-The rivalry stems from the political differences of the two clubs on the political spectrum as both represent opposites of the spectrum, with Hapoel representing left-wing Labor voters, and Beitar representing right-wing Likudniks.
+The rivalry stems from the political differences of the two clubs on the political spectrum as both represent opposites of the Zionist political spectrum, with Hapoel historically representing Labor Party voters and Beitar representing Likudniks.

 Though historically, Hapoel Tel Aviv has been the far more successful of the two, the rivalry remains fierce due to the supporters of both clubs often inciting the other with political provocations such as in the 1999 State Cup Final, when Hapoel Tel Aviv supporters brought a banner that read "we fucked you in the elections, now we will fuck you on the pitch".

 Background

 Hapoel Tel Aviv was officially founded in 1927 as a Hapoel affiliate club; its name translates to "the worker", and its original crest was the same as the Hapoel movement's logo which is that of the hammer and sickle.

 Beitar Jerusalem was founded in 1936 as an affiliate of the Beitar sports group which itself was an affiliate of the far larger Revisionist Zionist movement of the same name; its crest was that of a menorah which was the same symbol used in the movement's logo.

-Both clubs have been associated with politics since their inception, as well as being associated with different cultural groups (Hapoel being an Ashkenazi club whereas Beitar are a Mizrahi club), though this association has become outdated in recent years, as both clubs have their share of non-Mizrahi and non-Ashkenazi supporters, especially in the case of Hapoel, who has garnered support from Arab fans.
+Both clubs have been associated with politics since their inception, as well as being associated with different ethnic groups (Hapoel being an Ashkenazi club whereas Beitar are a Mizrahi club), though this association has become outdated in recent years, as both clubs have their share of non-Mizrahi and non-Ashkenazi supporters, especially in the case of Hapoel, which has garnered fans who are Palestinian citizens of Israel.

-Ironically or perhaps fittingly, both clubs have been associated with the working class.
+Both clubs have been associated with the working class.

-The ultras of Beitar Jerusalem, more specifically La Familia have attacked Hapoel Tel Aviv supporters in several acts of hooliganism.
+The ultras of Beitar Jerusalem, more specifically La Familia, have attacked Hapoel Tel Aviv supporters in several acts of hooliganism.

-In recent years, some politicians of the right wing have criticized Beitar's ultras, and have even went to games to support Hapoel, however other politicians, such as Itamar Ben-Gvir, have made their opinions on the club's rivalry with Hapoel quite clear.
+Some politicians of the right wing have criticized Beitar's ultras, and have even went to games to support Hapoel.
+Other politicians, such as Itamar Ben-Gvir, have made their opinions on the club's rivalry with Hapoel quite clear.